 Illinois alcohol laws prohibits operating a water vessel under the influence of alcohol or drugs.
 People face conviction of boating under the influence (BUI) if one of the following applies.
 They

 - Have a BAC of 0.08 or more.

 - Suffer impairment by alcohol, drugs, or a combination of the two such that they can’t safely operate the vessel.

 A second offense is punishable by up to three years in prison and as much as $25,000 in fines.

-If the operator receives a BUI while on a suspended license, the offense is a class four felony.
+If the operator receives a BUI while on a suspended license, the offense is a felony.
 The penalty is prison for up to three years and $25,000 in fines.

-If a BUI offender is in an accident that causes the death of anyone, it’s a class two felony.
+If a BUI offender is in an accident that causes the death of anyone, it’s a felony as well.
 The prison sentence is three to 14 years.
 And the fines are up to $25,000.

 III.
 Resources on Illinois Alcohol Laws